What we’re sharing & learning at upcoming HIV & harm reduction conferences

 Claudia Figallo, Manager of Substance Health Equity, works to ensure we provide effective Spanish services for clients who seek support at Stonewall Project.
 “I’m looking forward to seeing how other organizations create linguistic and culturally appropriate materials in order to engage the diverse communities they work with.
 Also, how Puerto Rico and other Spanish speaking communities support people who use drugs.”

-Ashley Zimmer, manager of Syringe Access Services, said she’s looking forward to learning more about how harm reduction programs and overdose prevention programs operate outside the U.S. “There’s such a big range in what these programs can look like.
+Ashley Z., manager of Syringe Access Services, said she’s looking forward to learning more about how harm reduction programs and overdose prevention programs operate outside the U.S. “There’s such a big range in what these programs can look like.
 In some places, a public health nurse is the one running a needle exchange.
 Or there may be only a few people on staff and the site runs entirely with support from volunteers.
 Since we’ll be in Puerto Rico, I’m especially interested in hearing more about how harm reduction programs operate there.”

 Katz said he’s looking forward to learning more about harm reduction in rural communities.
 “There are some places that are the only needle exchange in like a billion-mile radius.
 In San Francisco, we’re part of this neural network with many extensions into the community.
 If a doctor is not on site, I can literally walk you over to urgent care to get help.”

-Zimmer and Katz said that connecting with colleagues who encounter similar challenges in their work is another goal of attending the conference.
+Ashley and Katz said that connecting with colleagues who encounter similar challenges in their work is another goal of attending the conference.

 “There’s something really powerful about being in a conference-type of space with other people who have unconditional love for people who use drugs,” said Katz.
 “There’s this deep knowing, and you often have these deep conversations around vicarious trauma and compassion fatigue.
 There’s often a deeper connection in that sense.”